10 Best Diving Sites in the Philippines

 Sit tight, relax, enjoy the sea breeze, and the next thing you know you’re in Puerto Galera, basking in the sweet sun’s heat.

 Upon mentioning Bohol, the first thing that would come to your mind is a pair of wide eyes, coupled with a small furry figure, clasping its small hands to a branch of a tree and several mounds of earth that vary in color depending on the season.
 But think again, because Bohol has so much more to offer.

 For one, there is also a good number of diving sites here, enough to satisfy your cravings.
 Among the most famous are Turtle Point, Diver’s Haven Black Corals Forest, and Royal Forest in Balicasag Island, and the Cabilao Island, Habagat Shipwrecks, and Pamilacan Island.

 The easiest way to get here is through air, and there are plenty of domestic flights you can board.
 If you are also into traveling by sea, then you may do so choose this.

 These are the most breathtaking underwater places that the Philippines boasts as being a part of the coral triangle and as a highly diversified ecosystem.

-So what in the Lord of Poseidon are you waiting for?
-Grab your things, a good heap of cash and a brave diver’s heart and plunge in to the bounty of the sea.
+So what are you waiting for?
+Grab your things, a good heap of cash, and a brave diver’s heart and plunge into the bounty of the sea.